saintc0d3r/Exercise.Node.Js/README.md

 Sample Projects:
 ================
 1. Demo.HttpServer - A simple demo about creating a web server, using Node's http class which has page caching, page streaming & whitelisting features.

+2. Demo.Node.RestServer - A simple REST server implemented using Node.js which does data CRUD operation on Redis NoSQL databse.
+To run this sample, you need to install & run Redis server and these following NPMs: Barista router,  jasmine-node, redis-node client.

 Future TODOs:
 =============